nybakk1/magnara/README.md

 **Instructions for how to successfully set up a working environment in Windows will be provided if there's a feasible solution outside of Visual Studio and Visual Studio Build Tools.
-It is highly recommended to install this on Linux or macOS**
+It is highly recommended to this on Linux or macOS**

 ### Linux